axibase/atsd/rule-engine/notifications/custom-zendesk.md

 ## Overview

-The following example demonstrates how to add a comment to an existing request / ticket in [Zendesk](https://www.zendesk.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.
+The following example demonstrates how to add a comment to an existing request / ticket in [Zendesk](https://www.zendesk.com/) using a [`CUSTOM`](custom.md) webhook in the ATSD rule engine.

 This integration relies on the [Zendesk API](https://developer.zendesk.com/rest_api/docs/core/requests#update-request) `update-request` method.

 ## Configuration

-Create a new `CUSTOM` web notification or import the [template](./resources/custom-zendesk-notification.xml) used in this example.
-To import an XML template file, open the **Alerts > Web Notifications** page, select **Import** in the split button located below the table and follow the prompts.
+Create a new `CUSTOM` webhook or import the [template](./resources/custom-zendesk-notification.xml) used in this example.
+To import an XML template file, open the **Alerts > Outgoing Webhooks** page, select **Import** in the split button located below the table and follow the prompts.

-To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.
+To create a new notification, open the **Alerts > Outgoing Webhooks** page and click **Create**.

 ### Parameters